Hartwell de la Garde Grissell

-Hartwell de la Garde Grissell (1839–1907) was a papal chamberlain and the founder of the Oxford University Newman Society.
+Hartwell de la Garde Grissell (14 December 1839 – 10 June 1907) was a British convert to Roman Catholicism, papal chamberlain, and the founder of the Oxford University Newman Society.

 Education

-Grissell was born in 1839 as the son of Thomas Grissell, a prosperous public works contractor.
+Grissell was born in 1839 in Lambeth, Middlesex, the son of Thomas Grissell, a prosperous public works contractor.
 He was educated at Harrow School and in 1859 matriculated to Oxford University as a commoner of Brasenose College.

 According to Walter Bradford Woodgate, a contemporary at Brasenose with Grissell and the founder of Vincent's Club (of which Grissell was a member), he was "a non-athlete, but ... popular".
 During his time at University Grissell came under the influence of the leading tractarian, Dr. Henry Parry Liddon.
 He became increasingly involved with the Anglican High Church movement and was admitted to the Brotherhood of the Holy Trinity, a movement to promote High Church principles within the University.

 Conversion

-At Oxford Grissell also developed a strong interest in ecclesiastical ritual.
+At Oxford, Grissell also developed a strong interest in ecclesiastical ritual.
 He came to believe that the Book of Common Prayer had its roots in the Catholic liturgy and argued for greater ritualism in Anglican worship.
 In 1865 he published a work called Ritual Inaccuracies in which he attempted to "bring the rubrics of the Protestant Communion Service into line with those of the Roman Missal".
 Reminiscing about this period of his life he wrote:

-Whilst working on his book Grissell came into contact with a number of Catholic priests and developed a leaning towards Roman Catholicism.
+Whilst working on his book, Grissell came into contact with a number of Catholic priests and developed a leaning towards Roman Catholicism.
 Under the direction of Fr.
 Edward Caswall, a priest of the Birmingham Oratory, Grissell began to read Catholic works.
 Writing in the year of his death, he recalled his conversion:

 Grissell was received into the Catholic Church on 2 March 1868 by Henry Edward Manning, the Archbishop of Westminster.